Uokoroafor/NN_Linear/README.md

-# Introduction to Machine Learning Coursework 2
+# Linear Regression with Neural Networks

-This is our code repo for coursework 2 on Neural Networks for the Introduction to Machine Learning Module.
-This repo is bipartite containing 2 major files:
+Code adapted from coursework on Neural Networks for the Introduction to Machine Learning Module.

 ### house_value_regression.py:

-This contains our Regressor object constructed for linear regression on the California Housing data.
+This contains a Regressor object constructed for linear regression on the California Housing data.
 It was built with PyTorch, Pandas and  Numpy.
 This pre-processes data, implements our neural network regressor,  and also evaluates the performance of the regressor given set hyperparameters.

 ## Run Locally